Line and Planar Defects with Zero Formation Free Energy: Applications of the Phase Rule toward Ripening-Immune Microstructures: Thermodynamics of extended defects and the phase rule

 Similarly, all thermodynamic properties of a line defect can be derived from the fundamental equation \citep{Frolov:2015ab,Mishin:2015ab}

-where $L$ is the defect length and the excess quantities are calculated by extrapolating the intensive properties of the homogeneous bulk phases to the defect line.
+where $L$ is the length of the defect and the excess quantities are calculated by extrapolating the intensive properties of the homogeneous bulk phases to the defect line.
 The excess free energy in Eq.(\ref{eq:55}) is a homogeneous function of first degree similar to Eq.(\ref{eq:50}) except for the replacement of $V$ by $L$.
 As above, we apply Euler's theorem to obtain

 where $\hat{\mu}_{i}\equiv\partial\hat{F}/\partial\hat{N}_{i}$ and

 is the defect free energy (line tension), which is a 1D analog of the interface tension $\gamma$.

 The similarity of the fundamental equations (\ref{eq:50}), (\ref{eq:52}) and (\ref{eq:55}) justifies treating the extended defects as phases.
 As indicated earlier \citep{Frolov:2015ab}, the laws of thermodynamics are not specific to any particular dimension of space.
 Any object whose thermodynamic properties are described by a fundamental equation can be treated as a phase.
 Thermodynamically, a 3D phase is no different from 1D/2D defect phases or other low-dimensional systems such as suspended graphene, graphane, or twisted MoS$_{2}$ bilayer.